 Maine inmate records include:

-Individuals who want to find out if someone was arrested may go to the county police departments for county jails and look up inmates’ records.
+Individuals who want to find out if someone was arrested may look up inmates’ records throughout Maine via the municipal and county law enforcement agencies.
 For example, Franklin County inmate records are updated and displayed on the department website.

 Searchers can find recent arrests, inmate release dates, how to visit an inmate, or even how to send money to inmates.
 Each county or city has its own way of accessing inmate details or how to get jail paperwork, and searchers must visit their official websites.